Vandivier/ladderly-3/src/pages/blog/2024-08-04-no-cover-letters.md

 2. An individual is already paid top-of-market, so only a few companies could potentially support an increase in desired compensation.
 3. An individual is restricted for geopolitical or other reasons to work with a small market of potential employers.
 4. An individual is attracted to a particular brand or working with specific people that occupy specific companies.

+Earlier in this article, I gave the advice: "Instead of sending a cover letter to a hiring manager, try to get them on a call."
+Two objections to this advice come to mind:

+1. What if the hiring manager and other networking targets at the company of interest cannot be identified or are unresponsive?
+2. What if you already had a call with them?
+Why not do both?

+Ladderly.io's general advice would be to spend your time and effort at another company with more transparency and responsiveness, but that general advice isn't useful in the edge cases reviewed here where there are no other viable employment options for the candidate.